U.S. Justice Department urges judge to block AT&T-Time Warner merger

 The merger would hand AT&T, if it becomes the new owner of Time Warner, the motive and opportunity to refuse to license March Madness NCAA basketball tournament games, along with premium cable channel HBO and other content, to pay-TV rivals and online distributors, the Justice Department has said.

 Petrocelli had asked for access to communications between the White House and Justice Department about the deal, but the judge denied the request.
 Trump’s opposition to the merger did not come up during opening statements.
-AT&T lawyers have previously said the Time Warner deal may have been singled out for enforcement, citing Trump’s statements that the deal was bad for consumers and the country.

 If the government loses, Verizon Communications Inc and Charter Communications Inc could strike deals to buy movie or television makers and squeeze smaller pay-TV providers.

 AT&T has said the merger would result in more than $2.5 billion in annual cost savings by 2020.
-It argues that the deal is crucial to compete with companies like Facebook Inc, Alphabet Inc, Amazon.com Inc and Netflix Inc.

-The internet companies pose two challenges to pay TV.
-They either compete with cable and satellite television for ad dollars or provide cheaper online video that has hurt pricey pay-TV.
-Some do both.

-Reporting by Diane Bartz and David Shepardson in Washington; Editing by Will Dunham
+Reporting by Diane Bartz and David Shepardson in Washington; Editing by Will Dunham and Cynthia Osterman